 Maria Teresa Lara

 Maria Teresa Lara gave women in tequila a lot of firsts, dedicating her life and career to Tequila Herradura, a 150-year-old tequila producer based in Jalisco, Mexico.
-Starting out as a quality controller, over the years she rose through the ranks, eventually becoming the first female tequila Master Distiller in Mexico.
+Starting out as a quality controller, over the years she rose through the ranks, eventually becoming the first female tequila master distiller in Mexico.
 Although she is now retired, her work and impact as a trailblazer for women distillers in the tequila industry has helped open the doors to other female-owned and operated tequila and mezcal enterprises, like 21 SEEDS and Yola Mezcal.
-And her protege, Karinna Enriquez, continues to work in the tequila industry as well as a Master Tester.
+And her protege, Karinna Enriquez, continues to work in the tequila industry as a master tester.

 You can’t drink Kentucky whiskey and not know the name Marianne Eaves: In 2015, she became Kentucky’s first female master distiller since prohibition when she accepted the position at the Frankfort-based Castle & Key Distillery.
 Approached by the distillery’s founders, who wanted to build a new project on the site of the ruined Old Taylor Distillery, Eaves oversaw the creation of a brand-new distillery and legacy from the ground up, using her expertise in chemistry and as a Kentucky bourbon and whiskey master taster to create renowned brands of London-style Dry Gins, vodka, and rye whiskey.
 In a move that surprised many, she left Castle & Key in 2019 to pursue new projects, and if her previous success is any indication, whatever comes next will be even greater.